ShunyiChen/playbook-hacks/README.md

 =======
 <pre>
 <code>
-cd /playbook-hacks/engine/core
+cd /playbook-hacks/engine/core  # Go to this directory for running below command
-python3 playbook.py -i ../playbook/healthcheck-example.yaml -o temp.py
+python3 playbook.py -i ../playbook/healthcheck-example.yaml -o temp.py # Run the playbook, -i to specify which playbook file should use and -o to specify a python file which wish to generate.Finally to execute the generated python file.
 </code>
 </pre>
 Result: